-Isn’t it beautiful?
+Isn't it beautiful?
 Your shiny new air conditioner!
-Well, not really- but you spent a lot of money to keep you and your family cool and comfortable during the summers.
-It makes sense you'll want to do all you can to protect and ensure a long life for it.
+Well, not really but you spent a lot of money to keep you and your family cool and comfortable during the summers.
+It makes sense you'll want to do all you can to ensure a long life for your AC, especially if you have harsh winters.
+So should you cover your air conditioner in the winter to protect it?

 Benefits Of An Air Conditioner Cover

-Think of what your air conditioner has to endure from the elements all year long:
+Think of what your air conditioner unit has to endure from the elements all year long:

 - Tree seeds